ItaloTaveira/ItaloTaveira/README.md

 ###

-<p align="left">My name is Ítalo Taveira and I'm a Developer Front-End, from Brazil!</p>
+<p align="left">My name is Ítalo Taveira and I'm a FullStack Developer, from Brazil!</p>

 ###